Cycode Enters the 2025 Gartner® Magic Quadrant™ for Application Security Testing (AST) Read More

 Secret management in Helm charts comes with a few big challenges that organizations often face.
 Such issues arise from both technical shortcomings and general operating practices that place convenience over security.

 The most common problem is using hardcoded secrets in values files.
 During development, organizations often rely on hardcoded credentials for the sake of rapid iteration, and such practices often make their way into production environments.
-This poses a major security risk because values files are typically stored in version control, and thus, sensitive data may fall into the hands of anyone with access to a repository.
+This poses a major security risk because version-controlled files are typically stored in version control, and thus, sensitive data may fall into the hands of anyone with access to a repository.

 However, even when teams understand the risks associated with hardcoded secrets, they still often fall into the Base64 encoding trap.
-There is often a misconception that Base64 encoding is a way of securing the information, but it is just a form of encoding that can be reverted easily.
+There is often a misconception that Base64 encoding is a way of securing the information, but it is just a form of encoding that can be reversed easily.
 This provides a false sense of security, as teams think their secrets are protected when they’re not.

 # Example of problematic multi-environment secret handling